Gerald Gustafson

-Gerald Gustafson (born September 14, 1928) was a pilot after the post-war period of the United States.
+Gerald Clayton Gustafson (September 14, 1928 – March 1, 2024) was an American fighter pilot during the period after World War II.
 His most notable achievements came during the Vietnam War, where he was awarded the Air Force Cross.

 Early life

-Gustafson was born in St. Peter, Minnesota in 1928.
+Gustafson was born in New Ulm, Minnesota, in 1928.
 His grandparents were Swedish immigrants and his father, Herbert C. Gustafson was an artilleryman in France during World War I. Both parents were offspring of Swedish immigrants.
 In the early part of his life he lost the tip of his right index finger in a farming accident.
 Later on his flying career was almost ended because the Air Force considered it a "missing digit" but later changed its classification to a "terminal digit."

-Air Force Service
+Air Force service

 Gustafson initially joined the Air Force in 1950 and after completing basic training in Texas was trained in the use of bombardier equipment on the B-26.
-After completing his training and missing service in the Korean War, he was approved for a new pilot program and trained in Piper Cubs and T-6 Texans.
+After completing his training and missing service in the Korean War, he was approved for a new pilot program and trained in Piper Cub and T-6 Texan.
 He received advanced fighter training in the P-80 Shooting Star.

-After his officer and flight training, Gustafson was stationed in Wisconsin; Thule, Greenland; Texas; and California.
-During this time he flew F-86D Sabres, F-102s, and F-106 Delta Darts.
+After his officer and flight training, Gustafson was stationed in Wisconsin; Thule Air Base, Greenland; Texas; and California.
+During this time he flew F-86D Sabre, F-102, and F-106 Delta Dart.

-Immediately before his Vietnam service, he was cross trained in the F-105 Thunderchief out of Nellis AFB.
-After his service in Vietnam, he flew F-105s out of Okinowa.
+Immediately before his Vietnam service, he was cross-trained in the F-105 Thunderchief out of Nellis AFB.
+After his service in Vietnam, he flew F-105 out of Okinawa Japan.